ffrujeri/ffrujeri.github.io/_pages/about.md

 - 2024.12: I will be in [NeurIPS](https://nips.cc/).
 Let's meet!

+- 2025.12: If you are in San Diego for [NeurIPS](https://nips.cc/), ping me!

 Contact
 ======
-If you are interested in Cognitive Architectures augmenting LLMs with a Pre-frontal Cortex and External Memory with focus on Multi-modality, Embodiment and Skill Learning, please ping me.
+If you are interested in Cognitive Architectures augmenting LLMs with a Pre-frontal Cortex and External Memory with focus on Multi-modality, Embodiment and Skill Learning, feel free to reach out.